spazznolo/spazznolo.github.io/_posts/2022-03-28-goalie-consistency-0o.md

 <div style="text-align: center">0 0 0 0 1 0 0 0 1 0</div>
 </p>
 <p>
 Consequently, entropy can be used to measure the inter-shot consistency of goalies.
 It was first introduced for similar applications <a href="https://repository.upenn.edu/cgi/viewcontent.cgi?article=1081&context=statistics_papers">here</a>, and then <a href="https://github.com/namitanandakumar/Draft-Analysis/blob/master/Streakiness/VanHAC%202018.pdf">repurposed</a> for teams and shooters in hockey.
-The formula for entropy is below.
+The starting formula for goalie entropy is below.
 </p>
 <p>
 <div style="text-align: center">